mcorino/wxRuby3/lib/wx/doc/extra/04_enums.md

 and option flags and such without much consistency.<br>
 In previous wxRuby versions these were all mapped to integer constants which had 2 distinct disadvantages.

-loss of scoping
+- **loss of scoping**<br>
-: Integer constants for enum values would all be declared in the enclosing scope for the enum declaration loosing the naming scope which originally existed in C++ (excepting anonymous enums).
+Integer constants for enum values would all be declared in the enclosing scope for the enum declaration loosing the naming scope which originally existed in C++ (excepting anonymous enums).

-loss of type-safety
+- **loss of type-safety**<br>
-: Constants for enum values with identical integer values are indistinguishable from each other.
+Constants for enum values with identical integer values are indistinguishable from each other.

 The wxRuby3 project attempts to provide a solution to that by introducing the `Wx::Enum` class which is used as a base class for mapping all (named) wxWidget enums to Ruby.